Pyxis31/Sysmac-StudioVC-Good-Practices/README.md

 # Sysmac-StudioVC-Good-Practices
-Some snapshots of Sysmac-Studio and Tortoise Git regarding Version Control
+Some snapshots of Sysmac-Studio and TortoiseGit regarding Version Control